JakubHempel/biomass_explorer/README.md

    - Select **Unpaid usage** > **Academia & Research** (or the option that fits your use case).
    - Choose the Cloud project you just created and accept the terms.

-After these steps you will have a project ID (e.g. `biomass-explorer`) ready to use.
+After these steps you will have a project ID ready to use.

 ### Installation